Bernard-LTW/monthify/README.md

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app) and is a **learning ground** for me to explore API integration, data visualization, and user authentication in web applications.

+This app is hosted on [](monthify.vercel.app) but due to API restrictions, only desiganted users can login

 ## Main features

 - View your top tracks and artists from Spotify